The Travel Money Guide to Currency in Hong Kong

 Using Your Bank Card in Hong Kong

-Most businesses in Hong Kong are well set up to receive card payments.
+Most businesses are well set up to receive payments by most travel money cards in Hong Kong including debit, prepaid and credit cards.
 But before you use your bank card willy-nilly, it’s worth reading up on the fees and charges you might incur.

 You’ll probably want a debit card if you plan to withdraw money from an ATM.
 While you may also be able to pay with a debit card in some businesses in the major destinations, you might discover some hefty fees on your account summary.